-6 Toxic People to Quit Wasting Your Energy On
+6 Types of Toxic People to Quit Wasting Your Energy On

 You’re busy.
 There’s no way you’ve got time for friendships that zap all your joy.
-Here, six toxic pals that are simply not worth your time.
+Here, six types of toxic people that are simply not worth your time.

 You know the friend: After approximately 30 seconds of small talk, the convo turns to status updates about all the moms in your mom group and the ins and outs of their personal lives.
 Sure, it’s intriguing to know that Sarah Beth may (or may not) have brought store-bought cookies to the PTA bake sale.
 But after a while, it feels gross and mean-spirited, and also serves as a reminder—you’ve got way better things to do with your time.